oplS16projects/FP3/README.md

 outside file, which will be used to produce a 3D representation of that data.

-An example of this would be to take in data from multiple car dealerships car sales.
+An example of this would be to take in data from multiple car dealerships sales.
 This data could be stored into a database in racket.
+We could then use this data to perform statistical analysis and display our results in a 3D graph.

+We are still working on the exact details of the project.

 What libraries we plan on usin as a group:
-      (plot) (pict)
+    so far:  (plot) (pict)